“What is Ivine Vodice like?”

 There are so many people telling you this and that, strongly suggest, recommend you not to go, or the opposite.
 It’s sometimes hard to stick to your plan, especially because I’d like to be flexible.
 I don’t want to be stubborn and get myself into troubles.
 And yes, I’m afraid to make stupid mistakes.
 All together, this is a difficult combination.

 I try to approach it like a learning process.
 Soaking up as much information as I can, considering the possible risks – what is the worst thing that can happen? – is it worth it?
 Give it a go, try for myself and then reflect.
 In this case, Ivine Vodice was still on my mind.
 I couldn’t let her go.
 That’s why I decided to enter Paklenica National Park again.
 This time I walked the Mala Paklenica staza and continued my way up to the shelter.
 Ivine Vodice.

 I’m so glad I did!
 What a sweet place!
 Small and cosy, but not dirty.
 Yes there are puhs, so are there at Struge.
 I didn’t see them inside though.
 And puhs are actually kind of cute.
 They just make a lot of noise and eat your food if you don’t hang it somewhere.
 I was glad that it turned out to good, but also that I now had an opinion of my own, based on my own experience.

 I realize that it’s an inevitable effect of special, meaningful encounters.
 They will almost always leave a trace.
 Leave me with this strange, burning feeling of loneliness afterwards.
 This is what I’ve experienced a lot during this journey.
-Oddly enough it makes me happy.
+Oddly enough, it makes me happy.
 And stronger.
-A really feel the feelings feeling.
+A real feel-the-feelings feeling.
 I think I’ve learned to let it be there, allow them and even appreciate it.
 The moving on will come when it comes.

 I’m not searching for it, but it might be that something that I lost.
-Or that thing I was afraid to loose.
+Or that thing I was afraid to lose.